Yes, I Wrote and Published a Novel. Here’s How.

 I took about a month off after I submitted the final draft of Nantais for publication, and then I dove right back in on its sequel, Nahara.
+I’ve also written several short stories in the same universe.
 Once daily writing is a habit, it’s very hard to break.

 …And that’s how my first novel became a real thing in the world.